jesserogerson/BALparams/README.md

 ###Example1 (The Default Execution):
 The only required inputs (or positional arguments) from the user are:

 **file**: An ASCII spectrum of a quasar.
 It should be normalized to avoid bad pixels.
-It should also be in the rest-frame.
-The first three columns must be: #wavelength flux flux_err
+It should be in the observed frame (it will be deredshifted in-program) The first three columns must be: #wavelength flux flux_err

 **zem**:  The Redshift of the quasar